voucherifyio/voucherify-dotNET-sdk/readme.md

 #### API Endpoint

-Optionally, you can specify the API endpoint if needed:
+Optionally, you can specify API Endpoint if you want to use Voucherify running in a specific region.

 ```csharp
 var api = new Voucherify.Client.Api(